196X Scheidegger (Keller und Knappich) Princess-Matic #376638

 The mechanism revealed is fiendishly complicated with many small parts and springs, so that's as far as I went.

 The typing action is very nice, although there is quite a 'thwack' when the type hits the platen, maybe this is just a very hard platen?
 I use an extra thick backing sheet and this does reduce the noise.
-The ribbon cover had a thin layer of foam glued to its underside - which crumbed to dust as soon as I touched it.
+The ribbon cover had a thin layer of foam glued to its underside - which crumbled to dust as soon as I touched it.
 I removed this 'dust' and will glue some felt in place to deaden the sound.

 All in all, a nice machine to add to the collection and a perfectly serviceable typewriter.